samskivert/jmustache/README.md

 Limitations
 ===========

-This version of Mustache is intended for use in non-webapp scenarios.
-In the name of simplicity, some features of Mustache were omitted or simplified:
+In the name of simplicity, some features of Mustache were omitted or
+simplified:

   * `{{= =}}` only supports one or two character delimiters.
 This is just because I'm lazy and it simplifies the parser.